justinnaldzin/big-data-benchmarking/README.md

 vagrant destroy
 ```
 <div class="alert alert-info">
-  <strong>Note!</strong> The `big-data-benchmarking` project folder remains on your local system, along with the CSV results for further analysis.
+  <strong>Note!</strong> The `big-data-benchmarking` project folder remains on your local system, along with the CSV benchmarking results.
 You will no longer be able to run the benchmarks or view the dashboard once the VM is terminated.
-You can easily relaunch the VM to start over
+You can easily reprovision the VM and start over
 </div>
 ```sh
 vagrant up
 ```

-## Feature requests
+## Feature Requests

 - Option to specify the *minimum* amount of rows to return from each query.
 Currently you are only permitted to limit the *maximum* amount of rows.
-- Benchmark different python drivers on the same database (example: `mysqldb` vs `mysql.connector` vs `pymysql`)
+- Benchmark different python drivers against the same database type (MySQL example: `mysqldb` vs `mysql.connector` vs `pymysql`)

 ## Author